 In 2014, DGMSI obtained loans from UCPB and PBComm to fund its acquisition of secondhand tugboats imported from Japan and Korea for use in the expansion of its business activity.
 The same loans are collateralized with three of its tugboats acquired and a time deposit placement amounting to P5.0 million.
 These loans have interest rates of ranging from 6.00% to 6.50% per annum, and are subject to annual resetting.
-These loans will mature on various dates in 2019.
+These loans were settled as of June 30, 2019.

-Certain vessels of DGMSI with net carrying amounts of P74.6 million and P89.8 million as of March 31, 2019 and December 31, 2018, respectively, were used as collateral to secure the payment of these loans (see Note 9).
+Certain vessels of DGMSI with net carrying amounts of P89.8 million as of December 31, 2018 were used as collateral to secure the payment of these loans (see Note 9).
 These loans have no existing covenants.